After being wrongly accused for generations, lard is finally making a comeback alongside tallow as a healthy, traditional fat.

 WHY I ♥ LARD

 Curious about the benefits of this under-appreciated fat?
 Here are my top three:

-Next to cod liver oil, lard is the second richest source of Vitamin D. (source 1, source 2) According to Sally Fallon, author of Nourishing Traditions, one tablespoon of lard obtained from pastured pigs has been found to contain up to 1,100 IU of Vitamin D.
+Next to cod liver oil, lard is the second richest source of Vitamin D. (1) (2) According to Sally Fallon, author of Nourishing Traditions, one tablespoon of lard obtained from pastured pigs has been found to contain up to 1,100 IU of Vitamin D.

 Yes, I’m serious.
 Lard is about 45% oleic acid, a monounsaturated fat also found in olive oil.
-Monounsaturated fats “are responsible for lowering LDL levels while leaving HDL (‘good’) cholesterol levels alone.” (source) It also contains saturated fat, which even TIME Magazine now admits is beneficial.
-Want to learn more about the health benefits of this under-appreciated fat?
-Check out these articles: Why We Try Hard To Eat Lard and 10 Reasons To Bring Lard Back.
+Monounsaturated fats “are responsible for lowering LDL levels while leaving HDL (‘good’) cholesterol levels alone.”
+(4) It also contains saturated fat, which even TIME Magazine now says is beneficial.

 Lard is much more affordable than coconut oil, olive oil and other healthy fats, and it can be sustainably accessed in most areas.